bitovi/academy/src/react-native/11-navigation/navigation.md

 ### Stack Navigator

-Let's take a look at an example of using a stack navigator in React Native with React Navigation.
+Let’s take a look at an example of using a stack navigator in React Native with React Navigation.

 ```tsx
 import { createStackNavigator } from '@react-navigation/stack';